adwitkow/codingame/codingame/Optimization/CodinGame Sponsored Contest/README.md

-﻿TODO: Convert the rule systems and descriptions to markdown.

-This is pretty much just a reverse engineering puzzle with a pinch of algorithm optimization for a better rank.
+Note: This is pretty much just a reverse engineering puzzle with a pinch of algorithm optimization for a better rank.
+I think I should try implementing MCTS here when I have time since the enemies use different patterns which are difficult to reliably predict.

 ## The Goal